 Judge/Moderator Registration

-The 8th Annual Rhode Island Regional High School Ethics Bowl will be held in person on the Brown University campus on Sunday, February 4, 2024.
-If you’re interested in serving as a judge or moderator, please indicate your availability on this year’s Registration Form.
-You can also contact us with any questions.
+The 9th Annual Rhode Island Regional High School Ethics Bowl will be held on the Brown University campus on Sunday, February 2, 2025.
+If you’re interested in serving as a judge or moderator, please fill out the Registration Form here.
+If you have any question, please contact us.

 About the Ethics Bowl